simoninireland/epydemic/doc/tutorial/generators.rst

 If we were to examine the `rc` results dict we'd find, recorded in the experimental parameters, the parameters describing the network over which the process was run.
-Furthermore if we decided to make use of a compute cluster we would use *exactly the same code*, whcih would then generate the networks needed by the experiment alongside the experiment itself, minimising the use of bandwidth.
+Furthermore if we decided to make use of a compute cluster we would use *exactly the same code*, which would then generate the networks needed by the experiment alongside the experiment itself, minimising the use of bandwidth.

 .. note ::